esmondch/NTU-SC1015-Mini-Project/README.md

 # Problem Definition
 # Dataset Explored
 The dataset used for this project is taken from [here](https://www.kaggle.com/datasets/shivamb/ideal-student-life-survey/).
+We cleaned and prepared the dataset for EDA and Machine Learning separately hence, there is no "cleaned dataset".
+Refer to respective notebook to see how we cleaned and prepared the dataset for each use.
 # Presentation
 # Brief Summary
 # Conclusion